 Not in Tulum, but worth a mention and a trip to nearby Playa del Carmen.
 It’s an unusual restaurant in a cave that serves picturesque dishes.
 They even have the very traditional Mexican escamoles (worm eggs) and chapulines (fried grasshopper).
 After you eat you can explore the entire space which is huge and full of secret tables.

 You probably came to Tulum for the beach.
 Enjoy it!
 The white sand beaches are gorgeous and perfect for relaxation.
 You can also experience some traditional Mayan spa called Temazcal, which are often located close to the beach.

 Visit Sian Ka’an Reserve

 Sian Ka’an is a Biosphere Reserve and UNESCO World Heritage Site that is located south of the town of Tulum.
-It’s very unique and completely natural area along the coast of the Gulf of Mexico.
+It’s a very unique and natural area along the coast of the Gulf of Mexico.
 You can spot some crocodiles, birds, monkeys, coatis and other species.
 The reserve also contains approximately 23 known archeological sites and Mayan Ruins, including those of Muyil.

 Stroll around town to find some murals

 The town’s streets are filled with lots of colorful and interesting murals.
 Street art located in random places, so I can’t give you specific directions where to go.
 This, combined with colorful houses, make for perfect photos!
 You can also buy some crafts from local vendors.